AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/importing-data/connecting-data/using-file-uploader.md

 ### Values with leading and/or trailing zeroes {#zeroes}

 Some values in your file - like ZIP codes and IDs - may begin or end with zeroes.
-To ensure the zeroes are properly retained and uploaded, you can change the formatting type (i.e., [from number to text](https://support.office.com/en-US/article/format-numbers-as-text-583160db-936b-4e52-bdff-6f1863518ba4)) or enforce number formatting.
+To ensure the zeroes are properly retained and uploaded, you can change the formatting type (for example, [from number to text](https://support.office.com/en-US/article/format-numbers-as-text-583160db-936b-4e52-bdff-6f1863518ba4)) or enforce number formatting.

 Let us use `US ZIP codes` as an example of how to change number formatting.
 In [!DNL Excel], highlight the column containing `ZIP codes` and [change the number format](https://support.office.com/en-za/article/Display-numbers-as-postal-codes-61b55c9f-6fe3-4e54-96ca-9e85c38a5a1d) to `ZIP code`.
 You can also select a custom number format, and in the `Type` window, enter `00000`.
 Keep in mind this method could present problems if some codes are formatted as `00000` and others are `00000-0000`.